The Bankrate promise

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-The Federal Supplemental Educational Opportunity Grant (FSEOG) program is not offered by every school, yet schools that do participate award these grants via their financial aid offices.
-Generally speaking, these grants are awarded based on which students have the most financial need.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) program is not offered by every school.
+In general, these grants are awarded based on which students have the most financial need.
 Only undergraduates who have not yet earned a bachelor’s degree are eligible.
 This grant is available on a first-come, first-served basis, so interested students should fill out the FAFSA as soon as possible to be eligible.

 Iraq and Afghanistan Service Grants

-Iraq and Afghanistan Service Grants are available to students who are not eligible for a Pell Grant based on their Expected Family Contribution (EFC) but who meet other Pell Grant requirements.
-To qualify, students must also have had a parent or guardian who was a member of the military and who lost their life in military service in Iraq or Afghanistan after the events of 9/11.
-Eligible applicants must have also been under the age of 24 and enrolled in college at least part-time at the time of their parent’s or guardian’s death.
+Iraq and Afghanistan Service Grants are available to students who are not eligible for a Pell Grant based on their expected family contribution (EFC) but who meet other Pell Grant requirements.
+To qualify, students must have lost a parent or guardian due to military service in Iraq or Afghanistan after the events of 9/11.
+Applicants must have also been under the age of 24 or enrolled in college at least part time at the time of their parent’s or guardian’s death.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

-Teacher Education Assistance for College and Higher Education (TEACH) Grants are available to aspiring teachers who meet requirements for federal student aid and are enrolled as an undergraduate, postbaccalaureate or graduate student at a participating school.
-Those who apply must also meet academic achievement requirements — for instance, scoring above the 75th percentile on one or more portions of a college admissions test or having a GPA of 3.25 or above.
+Teacher Education Assistance for College and Higher Education (TEACH) Grants are available to aspiring teachers who meet the requirements for federal student aid and are enrolled as an undergraduate, postbaccalaureate or graduate student at a participating school.
+Applicants must also meet certain academic requirements, which include scoring above the 75th percentile on one or more portions of a college admissions test or having a GPA of 3.25 or higher.

 Applicants must also sign a TEACH Grant Agreement to Serve, in which they agree to serve in a high-need field or teach at an eligible school that serves low-income families.
 Applicants must serve for at least four complete academic years within eight years of completing the course of study for which the grant was awarded.

-Most grants for students are awarded after you fill out the FAFSA form.
-Since grants and other financial aid are often given out on a first-come, first-served basis, it makes sense to fill out this form for student aid as soon as you can for the academic year you’re planning to attend.
+Most grants for students are awarded only if you fill out the FAFSA.
+Since grants and other financial aid are often given out on a first-come, first-served basis, it makes sense to fill out this form as soon as possible.

-Even so, it doesn’t hurt to check for other sources that may offer grants for college students, including your college or university and professional organizations you are affiliated with.
-Grants for college are out there, and applying for as many opportunities as possible gives you the best chance at lowering your college costs.
+It also doesn’t hurt to check for other sources that may offer grants for college students, including your college or university and professional organizations you are affiliated with.
+Applying for as many opportunities as possible gives you the best chance of lowering your college costs.